Sponsored content

 What’s the worst thing about your job?
 Hmmm… actually, there are no negative things about my job [laughs].

 Where’s your favourite place for a morning coffee?
-The Café Imhof in the middle of the town centre is spectacular.
+The Café Imhof in the middle of the village centre is spectacular.
 There’s a beautiful view of the Church, the ‘Grand Tour of Switzerland’ photo point, and the Matterhorn.
 The whole town is ski-in, ski-out, so you can catch a lift and ski right up to the terrace.

 What’s your favourite mountain restaurant, and what’s your favourite dish?
 There are lots of great options, and I like to mix it up, but one good one is the Chüestall, in the middle of the slopes.
 They have a really interesting special dish called “cholera”.
 It’s a kind of vegetable pastry which dates back to 1836, when there was an epidemic of the disease.
 Locals baked whatever food they had in the house into pastries, because they were too scared to go outside in case they got infected.
 It’s actually very tasty though [laughs].